 Using a CPAP machine in the bottom of the Grand Canyon might be easier than you think.
 Just let our office staff know that you will be bringing your CPAP machine and we will supply a 12V battery to run it at night.

 What you need to do:

-- Be sure to list “CPAP” on your registration form or give our office a call, so we know to pack a battery for you.
+- Be sure to list “CPAP” on your registration form or give our office a call at least two weeks prior to your trip, so we know to pack a battery for you.

 - Bring a suitable DC adapter with alligator clips to connect our battery with your CPAP machine.
 The power adapter cords are specific to your CPAP make and model.
-Please check with your local provider or research online to determine which cords you will need.
+Please check with your local provider, the CPAP Shop, or research online to determine which cords you will need.

 - If your CPAP has a humidifier, you will need to disable/remove the humidifier for your river trip.
 Please test your machine at home to make sure it does work without the humidifier.
 Our batteries do NOT have the power capacity to run humidifiers while in the canyon.

 - Please know, you’ll need to carry the battery (about 60 pounds) between the raft and your campsite.